rupokghosh/rupokghosh.com/src/posts/artificial_neural_networks.md

 ### Components of an ANN

-1.**Neurons**- basic units of computation, usually carries a number called **activation** between 0 and 1.
+1. **Neurons**- basic units of computation, usually carries a number called **activation** between 0 and 1.
 Let's say we are trying to convert handwritten letters to numbers, each pixel is gonna be a neuron with a number value that corresponds to how bright that pixel is.

-2.**Weights** - define the strength of connections between neurons.
+2. **Weights** - define the strength of connections between neurons.
 Basically the lines that connect neurons at each layer to the next one.

 3. **Biases** - we add it to the weighted sum of inputs to make calculations easier.
 It helps the model to adjust and shift activation thresholds.

-4.**Activation function** - the function that's used to calculate the activation ( the value/number ) of each neuron in the hidden layers.
+4. **Activation function** - the function that's used to calculate the activation ( the value/number ) of each neuron in the hidden layers.
 Some common activation functions are:
   - **Sigmoid**: Outputs values between 0 and 1.
   - **ReLU**: Outputs the input if positive, else 0.
   - **Tanh**: Outputs values between -1 and 1.
   - **Softmax**: Converts logits to probabilities for multi-class classification.

-5. **Cost Function** - Function that checks how terrible your output is, we use it to calculate how far "off" we are from the kind of solutions we expect from our neural network.
-We can then use that in Backpropagation to get better results by minimizing our cost function. ( Higher the cost function, the more our solution is "off" our target )
+5. **Cost Function** - a function that checks how terrible your output is, we use it to calculate how far "off" we are from the kind of solutions we expect from our neural network.
+We can then use that in Backpropagation to get better results by minimizing our cost function.
+(The higher the cost function, the more our solution is "off" our target )

 6. **Back Propagation** - Algorithm used to minimize error or the cost function by adjusting the weights and biases.
-We propagate back to our hidden layers and calcuate how much each weight and bias contributed to the error using the **chain rule** of calculus.
+We propagate back to our hidden layers and calculate how much each weight and bias contributed to the error using the **chain rule** of calculus.
 Then we determine how to adjust the weight and bias and use an optimization algorithm, such as gradient descent to do it.
 We repeat until the cost is minimized.